junegunn/vim-easy-align/README.md

 | `,`           | Multi-line method arguments                                          |
 | &#124;        | Table markdown                                                       |

+You can override these default rules or define your own rules with `g:easy_align_delimiters`, which will be described in the later section.

 #### Example command sequences

 | With visual map     | Description                                              | Equivalent command    |